The paradox of hybrid work with Jullien Brezun, CEO of Great Place To Work

 Like the hybrid work strategy, the company's CSR strategy is an additional lever to engage its employees, create a bond and a strong culture.
 This whole strategy does not rest solely on the shoulders of managers.
 The leadership and convictions of the company's management will be decisive.

-By requesting Great Place To Work questionnaires, companies can get a more accurate view of their employees' perception, especially in terms of trust in their management.
-As you can see, trust is a key element for the smooth running of an organization, especially with new organizational modes, such as hybrid work and flex office.
+By using Great Place To Work questionnaires, companies can gain a more accurate picture of their employees' perceptions, particularly in terms of trust in their management.
+As you will have gathered, trust is a key factor in the smooth running of internal operations, especially with new organizational models such as hybrid working and the flex office.

 What about the flex office?
 It's often the next logical step in office organization after remote work.
 Find out how to make the smooth transition to a flex office with Europa Group's best practices!